kgdunn/pid-book/process-monitoring/process-monitoring.rst

 In-control vs out-of-control
 =============================

-Every book on statistical quality control gives a slightly different viewpoint, or uses different terminology for what is statistical process control.
+Every book on quality control gives a slightly different viewpoint, or uses different terminology for these terms.

 In this book we will take "in-control" to mean that the behaviour of the process is stable over time.
 Note though, that in-control *does not* mean the variable of interest meets the specifications required by the customer, or set by the plant personnel.
 All that "in control" means is that there are no **special causes** in the data.
 A :index:`special cause`, or an :index:`assignable cause` is an event that occurs to move the process, or destabilize it.
 Process monitoring charts aim to detect these events.
 The opposite of "special cause" operation is :index:`common cause` operation.